eProsima/Fast-DDS-docs/docs/fastdds/use_cases/use_cases.rst

   *Request-Reply* communications.
   This use case explains how to use the APIs to communicate two application using *Request-Reply*.

++ :ref:`use-case-remote-type-discovery-and-matching`.
+  This use case leverages the :ref:`xtypes_discovery_matching` to create endpoints and start communicating with remote discovered endpoints with previously unknown data types.

 .. toctree::
     :maxdepth: 2
     :hidden: